acuvity/mcp-servers-registry/mcp-server-grafana/charts/mcp-server-grafana/README.md

 **Description**:

 ```
 Query Prometheus using a PromQL expression.
 Supports both instant queries (at a single point in time) and range queries (over a time range).
+Time can be specified either in RFC3339 format or as relative time expressions like 'now', 'now-1h', 'now-30m', etc.
 ```

 **Parameter**: